Hamsterfied/hello-world/README.md

 Hello peoples

-I am Hamsterfied and I am new to GitHub and ready to learn how to code1 That's all folks!
+I am Hamsterfied and I am new to GitHub and ready to learn how to code!
+That's all folks!
+For now...